 Here is sample language for a notice to terminate the lease agreement for nonpayment of rent:

-You are hereby notified that in consequence of your failure to pay the rent due for the premises now occupied by you, being (here insert the address of the rental property), I, (here insert landlord’s name) have elected to terminate your lease, and you are hereby notified to pay the rent due of (here insert total rent due) or quit and deliver up possession of the rental property to me within seven days of this date.
-Dated this _____ day of ________.”
+You are hereby notified that because of your failure to pay the rent due for the premises at [insert the address of the rental property], I have elected to terminate your lease.
+You are hereby notified to pay the rent due of [insert total of all rent and any late fees or other charges due] or quit and deliver possession of the rental property to me within seven days of this date.
+Dated this _____ day of ________."

 To be signed by the landlord.